IABTechLab/uid2docs/api/README.md

-# Unified ID 2.0 API Documentation
+# Getting Started with UID2

 For UID2 definition, forms, guiding principles, components, and other conceptual details, see [UID2 Overview](../README.md).